Solutions to a system of Yang-Baxter matrix equations: Introduction

 This is not a coincidence that the braids satisfy the equation $AXA=XAX$; it was observed by Artin \cite{Artin} (especially in \cite{Artin2}) in his development of the famous and pioneering theory of braid groups.
 As a result of the above relations among the generators of a braid group, it makes sense to study the matrix equation that we call YBE.

-In the theory of quantum mechanics, the same equations arise in the guise of ``star-triangle relations" \cite{Baxter}.
-The mathematical abstraction of physics emphasizes itself in the theory of quantum groups.
-Let $V$ be a vector space, and let $R$ be an operator on $V\otimes V$ depending on parameters $t, q$.
-Let us denote $R_{12}$ to be the operator on $V \otimes V \otimes V$ as $R_{12}= R\otimes I_v $, where $R$ acts on the first two coordinates and $I_V$ is the identity operator of $V$.
-Similarly, we define $R_{13}$ and $R_{23}$ to be the operators, $R_{ij}$, acting on the $i$-th and the $j$-th coordinates while acting as identity on the remaining coordinate.
-One has \cite{Wenzl},

-Let us define $P_{ij}$ to be the permutation matrix of appropriate size that permutes the $i,j$-th coordinates and let us denote $\tilde{R_{ij}}=P_{ij}R_{ij}$ with the parameters suppressed in the notation.
-Once we substitute in the above equation \ref{eqR}, we obtain (with appropriate parameters),

-The above equation, without the parameters, is called the parameter-free classical Yang-Baxter equation.
-This also gives ample reason to study the matrix YBE.

-While working on the paper \cite{first}, dealing with the Yang-Baxter equation, namely $AXA=XAX$, the authors observed the usefulness of the results that were proved for the coefficient matrix ( ie. $A$) for the variable $X$ owing to the symmetry of the equation.
+While working on the paper \cite{first}, dealing with the Yang-Baxter equation, namely $AXA=XAX$, the authors observed the usefulness of the results that were proved for the coefficient matrix ( i.e., $A$) for the variable $X$ owing to the symmetry of the equation.
 It was observed that, from the pure matrix equation perspective, it is much better if we deal with the equation $XYX=YXY$, where both $X,Y$ are treated as variables.
-This equation has the advantage of being homogeneous; thus, many results can be simplified for such an equation, and when specialized, these in turn give the results for the original YBE.
-As a result, we will call the equation
+This equation has the advantage of being homogeneous; thus, many results can be simplified.
+When specialized, the homogeneous equation, in turn, gives the results for the original YBE.
+Motivated by this, we will call the equation